 Greg Wickenden who trains coaches at the Skills Academy has been a member of the FA support team for training grassroots coaches for a number of years.
 Greg is a UEFA qualified coach.

 Mike Delaney who started the Skills Academy 22 years ago is the football choreographer for Adidas whenever they have their football shoots.
 Mike works closely with #Messi, #Salah #Pogba, #Dybala & many other top players regularly.
 Mike is UEFA qualified and has played #Futsal as an England International.

 That Finn Lucas attended the Skills Academy as a youngster himself- he is now a qualified coach who has delivered football and PE sessions for many local schools and is one of our most popular coaches.

 We have many other coaches who have a story that you may not have known.
 They are ready to deliver the best football and sports camps this year.

 We are now allowing any work experience students interested in getting into coaching to join us.
 They will need to go through our safety training and complete their DBS checks.
 Simply contact us for details of this.

 Each coach adheres to the Skills Academy Health and Safety Policy and works with a maximum number of 16 children at each session, recommended in FA guidelines.

-The Skills Academy holds regular in house training days as part of good practise, which include presentations detailing new football programmes and any changes being made to existing ones.
+The Skills Academy holds regular in house training days as part of good practice, which includes presentations detailing new football programs and any changes being made to existing ones.
 Coaches are given an itinery with a list of sessions they are booked in for with times, venues and addresses.

-Practical workshops are held to ensure coaches have a clear understanding of the drills, practises and games they are expected to deliver.
+Practical workshops are held to ensure coaches have a clear understanding of the drills, practices, and games they are expected to deliver.